City of Aiken Utilities Department to start major dirt road maintenance Wednesday

 Utilities crews will work one road at a time, closing the road to through traffic.
 Crews will work with residents prior to work so as to not restrict them from coming or going.
 Residents may have some wait time, and roads may not be smooth during working hours.

-In an effort to complete the project in a timely manner, utilities will use one bulldozer, one sixteen-ton sheep foot roller, one eighteen-ton smooth drum roller, and one motor grader.
+In an effort to complete the project in a timely manner, utilities will use one bulldozer, one 16-ton sheep foot roller, one 18-ton smooth drum roller and one motor grader.

 A dump truck will deliver the dirt, dumping it in the center of the road allowing for the equipment to move and spread the dirt.
 Crews will start at one end of the road, leveling and compacting to the other end.